The coming cooling: usefully accurate climate forecasting for policy makers.

 2.5 The Solar Driver.

-The general increase in solar activity which accounts for the temperature rise since the Little Ice Age is obvious in the ice core 10 Be flux data between about 1700 and the late twentieth century.
+The most useful proxies for solar “activity” are the 10Be data and the Neutron count.
+The general increase in solar activity since the Little Ice Age is obvious in the decrease in the NGRIP and Dye -3 ice core 10 Be flux data between about 1700 and the late twentieth century.

 3.1 Long Term.

 3.3 Current Trends